 Use this tool to correlate infrastructure performance to application performance, ideally in the context of business transactions.
 With contextual visibility, you can troubleshoot and diagnose the root cause of server performance issues faster in live production environments.
 Server monitoring is also designed to introduce little overhead.

 Building cloud services capable of supporting millions of requests is no small feat.
-EUM helps by capturing critical web and mobile app performance metrics like crashes, pageload details, and rate of network requests.
+EUM helps by capturing critical web and mobile app performance metrics like crashes, page-load details, and rate-of-network requests.
 The ideal EUM tool aggregates metrics across all transactions and automatically scales up or down to handle load changes.
+In addition, it should also be able to present the real-time visibility into the end user's experience of SaaS and internally hosted applications.
+It should also include the dependent components that comprise the service delivery chain.

 More of a strategy than a type of product, unified monitoring provides complete visibility into your entire IT infrastructure, including components running in the cloud.
 This one-stop, vendor-neutral toolkit distills your IT infrastructure into a common view, which ops teams can use to triage issues faster.